MinaAlmasi/finetuning-BERT-bilingual-sentiment/README.md

 This repository forms the self-assigned *assignment 5* by Mina Almasi (202005465) in the subject Language Analytics, Cultural Data Science, F2023.

 The repository contains code for finetuning BERT-based models for bilingual sentiment classification in English and Spanish.
+If you wish to use the models for inference, please refer to

 ## Data
 The data comprises 3 datasets all from Twitter data in either English or Spanish: